Hvar: History

 Hvar's location at the north east centre of the Adriatic sailing routes has long made this island an important base for commanding trade up and down the Adriatic, across to Italy and throughout the wider Mediterranean.
 It has been inhabited since prehistoric times, originally by a Neolithic people whose distinctive pottery gave rise to the term Hvar culture, and later by the Illyrians.
-The ancient Greeks founded the colony of Pharos in 384 BC on the site of today's Stari Grad, making it one of the oldest towns in Europe.
+The ancient Greeks founded the colony of Pharos in 384 BC on the site of today's Stari Grad, making it one of the oldest towns in Croatia.
 They were also responsible for setting out the agricultural field divisions of the Stari Grad Plain, now a UNESCO World Heritage Site.
 In medieval times, the town of Hvar rose to importance within the Venetian Empire as a major naval base.
 Prosperity brought culture and the arts, with one of the first public theatres in Europe, nobles' palaces and many fine communal buildings.

 The 16th century was an unsettled time, with the Hvar Rebellion, coastal raids by pirates and the Ottoman army from the mainland, resulting in some unusual fortified buildings on the northern shore to protect the local population.
 After a brief time under Napoleonic rule, the island became part of the Austrian Empire, a more peaceful and prosperous time.
 On the coast, harbours were expanded, quays built, fishing and boat building businesses grew.
 At the same time, the island's wine exports increased, along with lavender and rosemary production for the French perfume industry.
 However, this prosperity did not continue into the 20th century as wooden sailing boats went out of fashion, and the phylloxera blight hit wine production.
 Many islanders left to make a new life elsewhere.